Skip to Content

 Kidney failure is most often caused by diabetes or high blood pressure, but it can also be caused by repeat or severe infections or injuries.
 The initial treatment for kidney failure or kidney disease is dialysis, but a kidney transplant can also be considered as an option.

-Because people can live with just one kidney, living donors are very common, though deceased donors may also be able to provide a transplant kidney.
-After the procedure, if you were struggling with kidney failure before, you will be able to go without dialysis treatments, but you will have to take medicine to keep your new kidney healthy, as well as maintaining your own health to make sure that your kidneys continue to function normally.
+Because people can live with just one kidney, living donors are very common, though deceased donors may also be able to provide a transplanted kidney.
+After the procedure, if you were struggling with kidney failure before, you will be able to go without dialysis treatments, but you will have to take medicine to keep your new kidney healthy, as well as maintain your own health to make sure that your kidneys continue to function normally.

 Pancreas transplant